apache/cassandra-java-driver/changelog/README.md

 ### 4.6.0 (in progress)

+- [improvement] JAVA-2664: Add a callback to inject the session in listeners
 - [bug] JAVA-2698: TupleCodec and UdtCodec give wrong error message when parsing fails
 - [improvement] JAVA-2435: Add automatic-module-names to the manifests
 - [new feature] JAVA-2054: Add now_in_seconds to protocol v5 query messages